 The Austin area lies above one of the most productive aquifers in the country, the Edwards Aquifer.
 However, the aquifer is also very vulnerable to pollution that can travel through porous limestone layers from activities on the surface.

-The Barton Springs segment of the Edwards Aquifer, the middle of three hydrologically distinct segments, stores and moves water from just north of the town of Kyle, Texas, north to its major discharge, Barton Springs, located in the heart of Austin, Texas.
-The City of Austin proposed bonds in 1998 that were approved to purchase and manage land in this segment's watershed for water quality protection.
+The Barton Springs segment of the Edwards Aquifer stores and moves water from just north of the town of Kyle, north to its major discharge, Barton Springs, located in the heart of Austin.
+The City of Austin proposed bonds in 1998 that were approved by voters to purchase and manage land in this segment's watershed for water quality protection.
+Voters have continued to support the Water Quality Protection Lands, approving several more bonds to purchase land to protect water.